zealsprince/ti18n/README.md

 ```

 > ![NOTE]
-> Keys although in their definition without headers will be prefixed with a header and separator when used in translations.
+> Keys - although in their definition without headers - need to be prefixed with a header and separator when used in translations.
 This is to avoid any ambiguity.
 The default header is `i18n` and the default separator is `::`.
 You can change these in the constructor.

 ```javascript
 // Load language data